Şefika Kutluer: Music career

 The International Şefika Kutluer Festival was chosen as the 1st in the "Best Festival" category at the Ace of MICE Awards 2020, which is accepted as the Oscars of the ”meetings and events industry”.

-Sefika Kutluer has released 17 albums including recordings with the Berlin Philharmony and the British Royal Philharmonic orchestras.
-Her CD’s are distributed all around the world and her discography receives the reviewer’s and music-lovers’ great appraisal.
+Sefika Kutluer has released 17 albums, including recordings with the Berlin Philharmony and the British Royal Philharmonic orchestras.

 Sony has awarded her Carmen Fantasy CD, with a "GOLDEN CD PRIZE".

 Her "Bach Sonatas" CD has been chosen as one of the best CDs of the year by the reviewers of the American Record Guide.

 She also received “GALLO GOLDEN CD COLLECTION” award from Gallo International, based in Switzerland, and her 17 CDs are published with this label.

 Recently she has released a solo CD that includes her composition she has written for her beloved mother.

 She is a Gallo International Management Artist.

 Currently, Kutluer is the flute soloist of the İzmir State Symphony Orchestra.